 Jonathan Keigley was 27 years old when Samuel Morse receives the patent for the telegraph.
 Samuel Finley Breese Morse was an American painter and inventor.
 After having established his reputation as a portrait painter, in his middle age Morse contributed to the invention of a single-wire telegraph system based on European telegraphs.
 He was a co-developer of the Morse code and helped to develop the commercial use of telegraphy.

-Jonathan Keigley was 64 years old when Thomas Edison announces his invention of the phonograph, a machine that can record and play sound.
+Jonathan Keigley was 78 years old when Thomas Edison patents the motion picture camera.
 Thomas Alva Edison was an American inventor and businessman, who has been described as America's greatest inventor.
 He developed many devices that greatly influenced life around the world, including the phonograph, the motion picture camera, and the long-lasting, practical electric light bulb.
 Dubbed "The Wizard of Menlo Park", he was one of the first inventors to apply the principles of mass production and large-scale teamwork to the process of invention, and is often credited with the creation of the first industrial research laboratory.

 Jonathan Keigley died on 23 Jun 1901 at the age of 87